 - City of St. Augustine

 - Monroe County (Florida Keys)

 - City of Sarasota

 - City of St. Petersburg

-At press time, the fifth location, Martin County/City of Stuart, is still drafting their ordinance.
+- Martin County, City of Stuart

 Each of these locations has developed a different approach to regulating anchoring of non live-aboard boats.
 For a summary of each location's regulations and other updates, please visit www.boatus.com/gov/floridaanchoring.asp.